carriercomm/Neophytos/README.md

 around 4MB currently.
 This means if your filename is 3MB in length then you only have 1MB left for data and that might slighlty impact uploading speed.

-The client using stashing expects the very first directory to be 246 bytes or less in length.
+The client using stashing expects the very first directory to be 253 bytes or less in length at most.
 The larger the stash identifier (no matter numeric or byte string) the more is subtracted from the 255 limit (unless your OS and FS supports longer directory names).
 The standard client currently uses 64-bit big endian integers to represent the revision identifier which is unix time in seconds.